SAPREF Bursary South Africa 2023 – 2024

 - Matric certificate (certified copy)

-- Proof of university acceptance (on tertiary letterhead) OR latest university results (on tertiary letterhead)
+- Proof of University registration/ acceptance (on tertiary letterhead)

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)